Laksh-C/Portfolio/README.md

 LinkedIn Profile: https://www.linkedin.com/in/lakshc18/ Email: lakshc18@gmail.com

-This Portfolio repository is a detailed professional summary of my entire experience and background in the IT industry.
-It primarily focuses on the various concepts and languges I have learned at various institutions.
+This Portfolio repository is a detailed professional summary of my projects, background, and experience in the IT industry.
+It primarily focuses on the various concepts and languages I have learned at various institutions and the various projects I have completed at them as well.

 Seoul Data Analytics Project: [Seoul Project](https://github.com/Laksh-C/Seoul-Data-Analytics-Project)